 Download Tax Forms for the American Opportunity Tax Credit and the Lifetime Learning Credit

-The form to claim the American Opportunity Tax Credit or Lifetime Learning Credit (1098T) is now available online at the General Dynamics Information Technology (GDIT) Web site.
-GDIT provides tax credit reporting services for Arcadia University students.
+The form to claim the American Opportunity Tax Credit or Lifetime Learning Credit (1098T) is now available online at the Maximus Federal Services, Inc. Web site.
+Maximus provides tax credit reporting services for Arcadia University students.

 Enter your full First and Last names and the last 5 digits of your Social Security Number